mattermost/docs/source/guides/education.rst

-Customer Education
+Training & Education
 =====================

-Educational material and best practices to get the most out of your Mattermost deployment.
+Training and educatinal material to get the most out of your Mattermost deployment.

 Deployment Guides
 -----------------